Coach-Me-Mobile/InnerWorldApp/infrastructure/README.md

 ---

-**🎯 This infrastructure is production-ready for teen VR conversations with emotional intelligence, real-time chat, and scalable cost structure.
+**This infrastructure is production-ready for teen VR conversations with emotional intelligence, real-time chat, and scalable cost structure.
 Perfect for launching your InnerWorld MVP!**